SEO is an Integral Part of Your Inbound Marketing Strategy in Ireland.

 The Inbound Marketing Funnel.

 Inbound Marketing is all about ensuring that potential customers find you during each step in the Buyers Journey.
-This will involve providing content for the top of the funnel which will be quite generic in nature covering broad topics.
+This will involve providing content for the top of the funnel which will be quite generic covering broad topics.
 The customer’s searches on Google may be quite vague at this stage.
 The client may have heard about Inbound Marketing and wants to find out more.
 Searches such as “What is SEO” or “What is Inbound Marketing” would be typical at this stage.

 As the potential customer progresses further down the funnel the nature of their online searches will become more specific and could include “What are the benefits of Inbound Marketing vs Traditional Marketing” The nature of this search shows that the customer is seeking more detailed information and starting to compare his options.